cantonoudiou/big_data_project_youtube/README.md

 Data can be found: <https://www.kaggle.com/datasets/rsrishav/youtube-trending-video-dataset?select=BR_youtube_trending_data.csv>

-In this work I will perform basic Data Processing using Pyspark.
+In this work I will perform basic Data Processing using Pyspark and Data Streaming.

 **1st Notebook:**
  - Load Data from Firestore database